GHeinzelmann/BAT.py/README.md

 The Binding Affinity Tool (BAT.py) is a python tool for fully automated absolute binding free energy calculations.
 Its workflow encompasses the creation of the bound complex, generation of parameters using Antechamber, preparation of the simulation files, and post-processing to retrieve the binding free energy.
 By using the _pmemd.cuda_ software from AMBER, it is able to perform several calculations at a reduced computational cost using graphics processing units (GPUs).

-BAT.py can perform binding free energy calculations by a physical route, through the attach-pull-release (APR) method, as well as an alchemical route, using a double decoupling (DD) procedure in the presence of restraints.
-The program is compatible with AMBER18 (both DD and APR), as well as AMBER16 (APR only).
-It also requires a few installed programs to work properly, which are listed in the next section.
+BAT.py can perform binding free energy calculations by an alchemical route, using a double decoupling (DD) procedure in the presence of restraints, or using a physical route through the APR method.
+The program is compatible with AMBER18, also requiring a few installed programs to work properly, which are listed in the next section.

 # Getting started